 Researchers in this area include:

-Internationally recognized for its work in the areas of Globalization, Immigration, and Integration and related areas and has a critical mass of faculty actively engaged in undergraduate and graduate teaching and research.
-The Department has academic agreements with Xi'an Jiaotong University in China for graduate and undergraduate joint degree programs.
-Patience Elabor-Idemudia received a commendation and Plaque from the National Agency for the Prohibition of Trafficking in Persons (NAPTIP), Nigeria, Africa.
+Internationally recognized for research in the areas of Globalization, Immigration, Transnationalism, Integration and Race/Ethnic Relations, the department boasts a critical mass of faculty actively engaged in teaching and research in the area of Migration Studies.
+The Department has academic agreements with Xi'an Jiaotong University in China for graduate and undergraduate joint degree programs, and professional ties with key scholars in many regions of the world, particularly Africa, India, and China.
+Faculty in the department have received numerous awards and grants for their research and engagement studies.
+Most recently, Dr. Patience Elabor-Idemudia received a commendation and plaque from the National Agency for the Prohibition of Trafficking in Persons (NAPTIP), Nigeria, Africa.

 Researchers in this area include: